 SURFACE AERATION (04-203-AF): Floating solar aerators were installed in the reservoir to mitigate odors that may come from the reservoir.
 This contract was completed in 2015.
-An additional thirteen floating solar aerators are currently being installed in the reservoir.
+An additional thirteen floating solar aerators were installed in the reservoir in March 2017.

-Final Reservoir Preparation (04-203-4F): All remaining items required for operation of the Thornton Composite Reservoir such as the future Thorn Creek tunnel connection, live connections to the existing Thorn Creek tunnel, creating a drainage conduit in the Thorn Creek tunnel, site landscaping and stabilization of the finished reservoir walls were completed under this contract in 2015, and the reservoir was placed in operation as required in Paragraph 16.d. of the Consent Decree.
+FINAL RESERVOIR PREPARATION (04-203-4F): All remaining items required for operation of the Thornton Composite Reservoir such as the Thorn Creek tunnel connection, live connections to the existing Thorn Creek tunnel, creating a drainage conduit in the Thorn Creek tunnel, site landscaping and stabilization of the finished reservoir walls were completed under this contract in 2015, and the reservoir was placed in operation as required in Paragraph 16.d. of the Consent Decree.

-The Thornton Composite Reservoir officially became operational January 1, 2016, although it took water for the first time on November 26 and 27, 2015, before the gates were operational.
-Since that time and throughout the duration of 2016, the reservoir captured a total of 4.5 BG of combined sewage during 15 storms events.
+The Thornton Composite Reservoir became operational when it took water for the first time on November 26 and 27, 2015.
+Since that time and through the end of 2017, the reservoir captured a total of 14.4 BG of combined sewage during 32 storms events.
 A table showing the dates and respective volumes captured by the Thornton Composite Reservoir is provided on the enclosed CD.
-During 2016, there was only one CSO from the Calumet TARP System; this occurred on August 20, 2016 at C-1 and CDS-45 on the Little Calumet Leg.
-The storm on that day resulted in an average rainfall over the south area in the amount of 1.24 inches; however, the capacity of the TARP System had not been exceeded.
-Subsequent investigations revealed that the weir elevation at these locations was too low, resulting in a CSO.
-Once this problem was discovered, the District made an adjustment to the weir elevations to prevent future discharges.
+During 2017, there were two CSO discharge events from the Calumet TARP System; these occurred on February 28, 2017 at C-1 and CDS-45 on the Little Calumet Leg and on March 30, 2017 at CDS-18 on the 140th Street Leg and CDS-45.
+The storms on those days resulted in an average rainfall over the south area in the amount of 3.32 and 2.13 inches, respectively; however, the capacity of the TARP System had not been exceeded.
+Overall, more than 99.9 percent of combined sewer overflows were captured by the Calumet TARP System.
+The approximately six million gallons that discharged to the waterways were the result of local conditions which prevented conveyance of storm flows into the TARP dropshafts.
+The District is planning to make some structural adjustments at these locations in 2018 to prevent recurrence.